hackclub/jams-bounty/Visual Experiences with p5.js.md

 # Motion Art Generation: Creating Dynamic Visual Experiences with p5.js

 ### Details:
-- **Outcome:** Generate unique motion-based artwork using code and the p5.js framework
+- **Outcome:** create interactive animations, generative art, data visualizations, games, simulations, and more using p5.js.
-- **Requirements:** Computer with p5.js library installed
+- **Requirements:** Web browser with support for p5.js library.
 - **Language used:** JavaScript
 - **Customization opportunity:** Experiment with different algorithms, parameters, and visuals to create a wide variety of motion-based artworks.
 Each participant can explore their own artistic vision and adjust the level of complexity according to their skills and interests.
-- **Platform Limitations:** Windows, macOS, Linux, and web browsers
+- **Platform Limitations:** none
 - **Time estimation:** 1 Hour

 ### Breakdown
-1. **Set up:** Installing the p5.js library and setting up a new p5.js project.(5 minutes)
+1. **Set up:** Install the p5.js library by including it in the HTML file with a script tag or using a CDN.
+Set up a new p5.js project with an HTML canvas element where the smoke particles will be rendered..(5 minutes)
-2. **Part 1:** Understanding the p5.js framework and its core concepts.(10 minutes )
+2. **Part 1:**  Students will learn about the setup and draw functions, canvas creation, and basic shapes.
+They will also be introduced to variables for storing particle data..(10 minutes )
-3. **Part 2:** Design and generate visual elements using code.
-Explore geometric shapes, patterns, colors, and textures.(20 minutes)
+3. **Part 2:**  Designing smoke particles using code.
+Students will experiment with using ellipses or circles to represent smoke particles.
+They will use random functions to create a cloud-like effect for the smoke and adjust opacity to make it look realistic..(20 minutes)
-4. **Part 3:** Introduce motion and animation to the visual elements.
-Experimenting with transformations, keyframe animations, and easing functions.(20 minutes)
+4. **Part 3:**Introduce motion and animation to the smoke particles.
+Students will learn how to animate the smoke particles by updating their positions and velocities in the draw() loop.
+They can add a wind effect by changing the particle's horizontal velocity and apply gravity to make the smoke rise..(20 minutes)
-5. **Success!!!** Now you've created your own dynamic motion art using p5.js! (recap and final show - 5 minutes)
+5. **Success!!!**Now the students have created their own animated smoke particles.
+During the final show, each student can demonstrate their smoke simulation, adjusting wind and gravity to showcase different smoke behaviors.  (recap and final show - 5 minutes)

 ### Proposal
 - How will you ensure that every outcome of the workshop varies (i.e., how will you give participants a sense of ownership over their projects)?